happyapplehorse/gptui/docs/troubleshooting.md

 LDFLAGS+=" -llog" \
 pip install grpcio
 ```
+If it still doesn't work, refer to [here](https://github.com/termux/termux-packages/issues/17583).

 ### When installing or updating semantic-kernel to version 0.3.11.dev0 or later, the ruamel.yaml.clib library is required.
 If you encounter the "failed build wheel" error, the solution is as follows: